-Beauty Mogul Sydell Miller’s Legendary Collection Is Coming to Auction
+Beauty Mogul Sydell Miller’s Legendary Collection Brings More than $46 Million at Auction

-Christie’s will sell $30 million in art and furniture from the Peter Marino–designed estate in Palm Beach, including works by François-Xavier Lalanne, Jean Dubuffet, and Joan Miró
+Christie’s June 10 sale of art and furniture from the Peter Marino–designed estate in Palm Beach, including works by François-Xavier Lalanne, Jean Dubuffet, and Joan Miró, set three new auction records

 Located on Palm Beach’s Billionaires Row, La Rêverie set a local real estate record when it sold for a staggering $105 million in the summer of 2019.
 The seller, Sydell Miller, who cofounded the beauty brand Matrix Essentials with her late husband, Arnold Miller, was reportedly parting with the legendary French-style residence—which clocks in at nearly 85,000 square feet—so she could relocate to a new luxury condominium tower nearby.